 Even though non-negotiables are not up to compromise, it doesn’t necessarily mean that you can’t change your mind along the way.

 When you set non-negotiables, you aren’t stopping things from happening or changing forever.
 You are taking control of what makes you comfortable and happy.

 You should not feel guilty about having this conversation with the person you share a relationship with.
 On the contrary, being open about it will allow you to build a solid relationship to overcome any issues.

 Setting non-negotiables doesn’t have to be done before you start a relationship.
 It can be done at any time.
 It’s completely okay to figure out non-negotiables in a marriage.

 Many people say that you have to put your partner first, but is that really true?
 How can you love someone fully if your happiness is being compromised?

 You need to ask yourself what types of things you are okay to compromise on for the one you love.

 And if there is anything that you don’t seem to be comfortable doing, you should not be willing to compromise.

 You are important too.
 If the person you are in a relationship with takes your happiness seriously, they will understand.

-Many things can fall into your non-negotiable needs to have a happy and successful relationship.
+5 non negotiables for a successful relationship: Many things can fall into your non negotiable needs in a relationship to have a happy and successful connection.
 Here are five non-negotiables in a relationship examples that can make a long-lasting relationship even happier: